AhmedRizk1/CypressAutomationProject/README.md

 # CypressAutomationProject

-This is a Simple Cypress Framwork for Musala Soft "https://www.musala.com/" to exploare some cypress features and itegrate with Allure report
+This is a Simple Cypress Framework to exploare some of cypress features and itegrate with Allure report